carlosp420/PyPhyloGenomics_ms/MS.md

 a list of single-copy, orthologous gene IDs for *Bombyx mori* (12 167 genes in total).

-A function in our module BLAST extracted the sequences for the genes, found using OrthoDB, from the CDS sequences of *Bombyx mori* [available at <http://silkdb.org>;
+A function in our module BLAST extracted the coding sequences (CDS) for the genes, found using OrthoDB, from the *Bombyx mori* CDS file [available at <http://silkdb.org>;
 @duan2010].
-We BLASTed the sequences against the *Bombyx mori* genome and discarded those containing introns.
+We BLASTed the CDSs against the *Bombyx mori* genome to split them in exons.
-We kept genes with sequences longer than 300bp in length, and separated by at least 810kb within *Bombyx mori* chromosomes so that they can be considered independent evolutionary entities.
+We kept exons with sequences longer than 300bp in length, and separated by at least 810kb within *Bombyx mori* chromosomes so that they can be considered independent evolutionary entities.
 We obtained 574 exons.

-We validated those exons by searching for these exons in published genomes of other Lepidoptera species, such as *Danaus* [@zhan2011], *Heliconius* [@dasmahapatra2012] and *Manduca* (<http://agripestbase.org/manduca/>).
+We validated those exons by searching for them in published genomes of other Lepidoptera species, such as *Danaus* [@zhan2011], *Heliconius* [@dasmahapatra2012] and *Manduca* (<http://agripestbase.org/manduca/>).
 This search is automated by using functions in our module BLAST that take as input